DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

     - FLEXCONNECT
         - Like a LIGHTWEIGHT AP in LOCAL mode, it offers ONE or MORE BSSs for CLIENTS to associate with
-        - HOWEVER, FLEXCONNECT allows the AP to locally SWITCH traffic between the WIRED (TRUNK) and WIRELESS NETWORKS (ACCESS) if the TUNNELS to the WLC go down
+        - HOWEVER, FLEXCONNECT allows the AP to locally SWITCH traffic between the WIRED (TRUNK) and wireless NETWORKS (ACCESS) if the TUNNELS to the WLC go down

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aa2d7d98-2d6f-46b6-ab38-7acc96c8dc52)